-Shuang Chen received her B.A. and M.A. in history from Peking University, and Ph.D degree in history from the University of Michigan in 2009.
-She joined the Department of History in Fall 2010.
-She specializes in the social, economic, and legal history of late imperial and modern China.
-Her research interests include ethnicity, frontier settlement, population behavior, and social stratification.
+Shuang Chen received her B.A. and M.A. in history from Peking University, and Ph.D. degree in history from the University of Michigan.
+She joined the Department of History in 2010.
+As a historian of late imperial and modern China, her research interest encompasses social, economic, and political history, with an emphasis on exploring how the interplay of state and local institutions over the long term shaped modern Chinese society.

 Professor Chen teaches the following courses: